 Denmark ($397 billion; $64,651; 5.86 million)

-are the 10 best countries in the world for 2022.
+are the 10 best countries in the world (data as of 2022).

 In January, the most popular places where people like to visit are Singapore; Scotland; Montgomery, Alabama;